 Each student will establish a list of courses in consultation with the Program Director who will then arrange tutorials with individual faculty members upon arrival.

 Consult your major advisor for more information.

 All courses taken are recorded on the transcript with course titles and letter grades earned.
 Course grades equivalent to a Dickinson “C” or better will receive credit, but will not count toward the GPA.
 No credit is earned for a grade of C- or below.

 Participants enroll in one required core course and three other courses selected by the student.
-Students may earn a maximum of 4 Dickinson transfer credits for work successfully completed in Cameroon.
+Students earn 4 Dickinson transfer credits for work successfully completed in Cameroon.
 It is possible to over-enroll with special permission for CGSE.

 Students’ lodging costs will be covered during overnight excursions.
 Also, any meals that would not be otherwise covered by a standard meal stipend for all students on the program will be covered.
 Group transportation to and from the excursion site, as well as group travel for all group activities will be covered.
 Students will not be reimbursed for snacks, personal travel and personal activities during an academic excursion.

-Specific dates and locations for the multi-day excursion will be announced at the beginning of each semester.
-Site visits in and around Yaounde will be organized and announced be the program director throughout the semester.
+Specific dates and locations for the multi-day excursion will be announced at the beginning of the semester.
+Site visits in and around Yaounde will be organized and announced by the Program Director during orientation.